nicopoore/city-tracker/README.md

 ## Roadmap / Future features

-- Automatically removing a city from "To visit" when marked as "Visited"
+- ~~Automatically removing a city from "To visit" when marked as "Visited" and viceversa~~
 - Adding custom categories
 - Searching cities
 - Exporting your map as an image